TEXT OF STORY

 PETERS: Whatever happened to sleeping your way to the top?

 EBERHART: Oh, I do that as well.
 That’s why I’m at the top.

 Hmm.
-One downside -- what??? -- one downside of this service, if you ignore the obvious fact that some people are so shy and awkward on camera that they might actually wreck their chances of ever finding work is that, whereas before, you might have been able to lie or exaggerate on your paper resume and kinda get away with it, with video it's slightly trickier.
+One downside — what??? — one downside of this service, if you ignore the obvious fact that some people are so shy and awkward on camera that they might actually reck their chances of ever finding work, is that, whereas before, you might have been able to lie or exaggerate on your paper resume and kinda get away with it, with video it’s slightly trickier.

 VIDEO RESUME: I’ve spent the last two years on the road, traveling and really getting a lot of practical world experience.

 This is one of their most recent video resumes.

 VIDEO RESUME: I’ve done some travel writing in the past couple of years.
 And I also have been involved in non-profit work.